JudeQuintana/terraform-main/docs/WHITEPAPER.md

 Verified IR Transformation:
 - The Regional IR pass, responsible for all O(V²) routing expansion, is implemented as a pure-function Terraform module and is formally verified through deterministic, property-based tests that validate routing invariants across diverse multi-VPC configurations.
 - The Global IR pass (Full Mesh Trio) composes these verified regional outputs to synthesize N×N TGW adjacencies and cross-region propagation.
 While the Global IR layer does not yet include a dedicated formal test suite, its behavior is strictly compositional: it combines pre-verified regional IRs without mutating their routing semantics.
 As a result, the correctness guarantees established for the Regional IR pass transfer cleanly to the global topology.

+Beyond the three-region (N = 3) evaluation topology, the TGW adjacency synthesis logic has been validated on a 10-TGW full mesh (N = 10, 45 adjacencies) in a separate Mega Mesh demonstration (see Artifact Availability: Mega Mesh), confirming identical asymptotic scaling behavior.

 The compositional nature of this IR model is further demonstrated through hierarchical multi-hub architectures (see Artifact Availability: Super Router), where independent routing domains are linked through well-defined interfaces: analogous to nested scopes and function calls in programming language compilers.